KusionStack/kusionstack.io/docs/kusion/3-concepts/3-module/2-develop-guide.md

                     test-svc: $kusion_path.v1:Service:test-ns:test-service.metadata.name + "-test"
 ```

-- The impliciy resource dependency path does not support accessing the value in an array, so the following is currently invalid:
+- The impliciy resource dependency path does not support accessing the value in an array, so the following is currently **invalid**:

 ```yaml
 # Dependency path accessing the value in an array.